sph-mn/sph-sp/readme.md

 ```
 gcc -lsph-sp main.c
 ```

-see [other/example.c](other/example.c) for an example. [other/example.sc](other/example.sc) uses sc and macros to reduce the necessary code.

 ## error handling
 routines return `status_t`, which is a `struct {int id, uint8-t* group}` and included with sph-sp.h.